openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

 ----------------------

-TripleO will create a Ceph cluster with a CephX key file for OpenStack RBD client connections that is shared by the Nova, Cinder, Glance and Gnocchi services to read and write to their pools.
+TripleO will create a Ceph cluster with a CephX key file for OpenStack RBD client connections that is shared by the Nova, Cinder, and Glance services to read and write to their pools.
 Not only will the keyfile be created but the Ceph cluster will be configured to accept connections when the key file is used.
 The file will be named `ceph.client.openstack.keyring` and it will be stored in `/etc/ceph`